Parent Counseling & Navigating Conflict

 Parents may be particularly concerned about their teenagers, who may struggle with various issues, including emotional support and adjusting to changes in their bodies.
 Parent counseling can help parents understand their teens' needs and develop strategies to support and manage their adolescents effectively.

-When counseling parents, therapists are often aware that the parent is often the one who has the most power to bring positive change in the family.
+In parent counseling, therapists are often aware that the parent is often the one who has the most power to bring positive change in the family.
 They may see a parent's well-being as crucial to a peaceful home environment.
 By following their lead and accepting support for your well-being, you may better support your child or children.
 It can be frightening to begin parent counseling, but many parents find the experience worthwhile.

-Additionally, one or both parents sometimes have health problems or mental health challenges that can affect their marriage and relationship with their children.
+Additionally, one or both parents sometimes have health problems that can affect their marriage and relationship with their children.
 Divorced and single parents may have personal issues, such as job-related stress or difficulties managing their emotional well-being.
 Some parents may be struggling with substance use or abusing alcohol, which can affect their relationship with their families.
 In parent counseling, a trained professional will help parents identify and resolve these issues, providing them with the tools to better care for their children.
 A therapist may also provide mental health counseling and create a treatment plan for certain mental health issues.

 Parent counseling may take time